Elsie19/srcinfo_bash/README.md

 If you get 0, congratulations, you parsed a file!
 Since Bash doesn't have good support for anything past a simple dictionary, you're gonna have to parse some stuff yourself after, but here's how you would access something like `pkgbase->source->[1]`:

-First to get `pkgbase`, you must access an associated array named `{var_prefix}_pkgbases[pkgbase]`, which will contain the name of the array that you must access to get to that package contents, which is `{var_prefix}_pkgname`, another associated array which contains package information.
+First to get `pkgbase`, you must access an associated array named `{var_prefix}_access_pkgbases[pkgbase]`, which will contain the name of the array that you must access to get to that package contents, which is `{var_prefix}_pkgname`, another associated array which contains package information.
 If a key is an array, it will look like this:
 ```
 SRCINFO_ARRAY_REDIRECT:array_name
 ```